Your browser is not supported or outdated so some features of the site might not be available.

 2.0

-The Beats Studio3 Wireless' passive soundstage is poor.
-Even though they're over-ear headphones, they don't really activate the outer ear with resonances, which results in a small soundstage that seems like it's coming from inside your head.
-Their closed-back design also makes their soundstage seem less spacious, especially when compared to open-back models.
+The passive soundstage performance is poor.
+Even though these are over-ear headphones, they don't activate the outer ear with resonances, resulting in a small soundstage that seems to be coming from inside your head.
+Their closed-back design makes their soundstage seem less spacious, especially compared to open-back models.

 0